kronda/kronda/wordpress/wp-content/plugins/advanced-responsive-video-embedder/readme.txt

 1. In action
 2. Options page
 == Changelog ==

+= 4.9.0 Beta =
+* Improved: All Javascript is loaded from files now and they are only loaded when there are embeds on the page.
+This improves page load times on pages with no embeds.
+* Fix: Removed autohide=1 from default YouTube Parameters since it causes a YouTube bug in the HTML5 player.

 = 4.8.0 =
 * Updated: Spanish translation now 80% complete.
 Thanks Xarkitu!